CoderYoyoS/NDS_Assignment2_Report/01_sections/01_system_overview/04_cloud_survey.md

-##Cloud Survey Web Application
+##CloudSurvey Web Application

 Cloud Survey is a web application deployed on Azure platform that will be used for testing.
 The app consists of a adminstrator login page, that allows an admin to log into the application.

 ![Admin Login Page. \label{Admin Login}](04_assets/AdminLogin.jpg)
-Upon succesful login, the page is updated to display the Admin Survey page.
+Upon successful login, the page is updated to display the Admin Survey page.
 This page is a contains a list of surveys that have been previously created by an admin, if any.
 When an admin wishes to create a new survey, they must click on the 'New Survey' button which will update the view.

 ![New Survey Button. \label{New Survey}](04_assets/NewSurvey.jpg)